metacall/gsoc-2025/README.md

 **Expected outcomes**: Address all the current requirements for MetaSSR project and the bugs related to the current version.
 Add more tests, documentation and examples to the project.
 Writing an article or tutorial showing the usage of the Rust project would be also interesting.

-**Possible mentors**: Vicente Eduardo Ferrer Garcia, Fernando Vaño Garcia, Gil Arasa Verge
+**Possible mentors**: Vicente Eduardo Ferrer Garcia, Fernando Vaño Garcia, Gil Arasa Verge, Param Siddharth

 **Resources**:
  - MetaCall Rust Port Code: https://github.com/metacall/core/tree/5b592ac0e9a8e498e3e706623d0a788276f566e0/source/ports/rs_port